Rajatsharma07/REST-API-Task/README.md

  - **Environment creation (apienv):** Create a conda/python environment with Python version 3.8.10 and higher and install all required dependencies specified in the **requirements.txt** file with **pip**.
  - Make sure Docker is installed and running successfully.

+**NOTE:** Tested on MAC OS, there may be problems while running Redis Server on Windows.

 ## Script Parameters